mqtthiqs/at-doc/docs/modules/viz.md

-Insight at a glance
+Sound insight
 {.tagline}

 # ![Viz module logo](../assets/images/modules/viz/viz.svg){.module-logo} Viz

 ![Screenshot of the Viz module](../assets/images/modules/viz/viz.png){.main-pic}

 _Viz_ is a versatile tool to probe and visualize multichannel signals anywhere in the audio chain.
 It features VU-meters, a spectrum analyzer/spectrogram, a correlation meter and an oscilloscope, all adapting your available channel configuration.
-From a bird's eye view on the evolution of rhythmic patterns down to sample accurate measurements, _Viz_ is a visual insight into sound.
+From a bird's eye view down to sample accurate measurements, _Viz_ is a visual insight into sound.

 ## Features